Table of Contents

 It is vital to keep an open channel of communication with your healthcare team while taking blood thinners.
 Various foods, herbs, and medications can interfere with blood thinners, so disclose all products (natural and prescription) you take so your doctor can give you the proper dosage.
+If your doctor determines you are at risk of blood clots, you can save money on your generic Xarelto prescription on Canada Meds United.
 Read on to learn more about what substances could interact with your blood thinner medication.

 It is vital to pay attention to the amount of vitamin K in your diet because it can interact with anticoagulant blood thinners, like Xarelto and Warfarin.
 It depends on the medication, but Warfarin is especially sensitive to excessive vitamin K. This vitamin is a naturally occurring vitamin that is typically found in leafy vegetables.
 It is important to limit foods high in vitamin K because it produces some of the clotting factors that increase clotting.

 You should avoid eating certain foods that contain high levels of vitamin K. Some of these foods include:

 - Collard greens